linanc/Attendy/README.md

    ![alt text](https://github.com/linanc/Attendy/blob/master/pictures/tagurself2.png "FB 9")

 10. That's it for the GSI's activity on Facebook!
 Sit back and let your students take attendance/selfies.
 The only thing left for the GSI (or designated student) is to run the facenclass.py file in this repo at some later time.
-The script automatically pulls tags from all photos in all events to create a CSV spreadsheet for attendance, saving lots of manual labbor.
+The script automatically pulls tags from photos in events to create a CSV spreadsheet for attendance, saving lots of manual labor.
 The process to install all necessary packages and run the script should take about 15 minutes in total.
-Below you will find directions on to use the facenclass.py script.
+Below you will find directions on how to use the facenclass.py script.

 ## User Authentication